 Stacey West

-‘The Golden Eagle ride through western Mongolia will fill your eyeballs with joy and your heart with love for the country, the horses, and the people.
+‘The Golden Eagle Ride through western Mongolia will fill your eyeballs with joy and your heart with love for the country, the horses, and the people.
 You’ll want to cry a little bit, because nothing will ever be as beautiful again.
 Except for when you reach that next mountain pass.
 Or when you dismount beside that fresh, clear lake.
 Or when you race up and down desert-like dunes.
 Or when that first snowflake sticks to your eyelashes.
 Yes, you have to poop in a hole.
 Yes, you have to sleep in a tent.
 But honestly, I could have stayed another week.
 Or maybe forever.’

 Kathy Davies